‘Death of the Deskphone’ is Premature say MZA

 The overall endpoint market has remained relatively static over the last 3 years with 28.3 million endpoints sold throughout the world in 2017 appearing to lay to rest assertions in some quarters that the deskphone is now nothing more than a museum piece.
 However, that statistics masks some interesting intelligence that sits just below the surface.

-The trend for non-proprietary SIP endpoints to take market share from proprietary SIP and Digital has continued to gather pace and has seen a strong 20% growth during 2017 as users transition to cloud-based solutions.
+The trend for non-proprietary SIP phones to take market share from proprietary SIP and Digital has continued to gather pace and has seen a strong 20% growth during 2017 as users transition to cloud-based solutions.
 There is also evidence to suggest that user habits still favour a deskphone with the use of other devices and tools based on location and task in hand.

 “The advent of cloud has seen significant growth in those non-proprietary SIP desk phones that are promoted in association with cloud based, particularly multi-tenant based, business telephony services,” states the MZA report.
 “These non-proprietary SIP telephones are also popular in other 3rd party call control environments, as businesses look to deploy cost effective desk telephones that are compatible with a variety of different underlying platforms.”